 Students may study off campus for one fall or spring semester.
 Students may study off campus for an unlimited number of May and summer terms.
 All off-campus study with other institutions is subject to MacMurray standards for transfer credit.

 MacMurray itself offers a variety of opportunities to study off campus in the United States and abroad.
-Students are encouraged to consider traveling and earning class credit during May Term on tours led by MacMurray faculty.
+Students are encouraged to consider traveling and earning class credit on tours led by MacMurray faculty.
 Students may also study off campus during summer term.

 To apply for study off campus during the fall or spring semester, a student must have junior standing at the beginning of the program, a cumulative grade point average of 3.00 or better, and letters of recommendation from two faculty members.
 The application is sent to the Academic Standards Committee and must be received by September 15 for the spring semester and February 15 for the fall semester.